 We do not return to empty bins that have been reported as contaminated.
 If this means you cannot wait until your next scheduled collection, you will need to take waste to your local household waste recycling centre.

 If you are unsure what goes into your blue recycling bin, please check our Together we can get our recycling right leaflet.

-You can purchase blue recycling sacks to be put out with your blue bin if you need to - see Missing bins, recycling sacks and larger bins.
+You can purchase blue recycling sacks to be put out with your blue bin if you need to - see Missing bins and recycling sacks.